 - You need to be part of at least one Nimbus service in order for Attendant Console to show as an option.

-- The service toggle functionality has the same effect as enabling yourself within our "My Overview" or "My Services" Nimbus tab respectively.
-Team owners can set this toggle for you with immediate effect.
+- The service toggle functionality has the same effect as toggling the status in the "My Overview" or "My Services" Nimbus tabs respectively.
+Your team owners can also set this toggle for you, with immediate effect.

-- Note that you can only take calls when your Attendant State is shown as "Active" (green).
+- Note that you can only take calls when your Attendant State (See below) widget is shown as "Active" (green).

 The top row of Attendant Console consists of a set of status widgets to help inform you about the most important metrics on your current call.